ucd-os-fuschia-s18/pintos/DOC_P1.md

 **B3: How do you ensure that the highest priority thread waiting for a lock, semaphore, or condition variable wakes up first?**

+The list of waiters is sorted by priority (the highest being at the front).
+This is the one that will be unblocked first.

 **B4: Describe the sequence of events when a call to lock_acquire() causes a priority donation.
 How is nested donation handled?**

 1) The current thread's waiting lock value is set to *lock*
 2) The thread is added to the lock holder's donations list
+3) `sema_down()` is called

 **B5: Describe the sequence of events when lock_release() is called on a lock that a higher-priority thread is waiting for.**

+1) The lock holder is set to NULL
+2) All donors waiting for released lock are removed
+3) The current thread priority is updated
+4) `sema_up()` is called and the thread with the highest priority is unblocked
+5) Newly unblocked thread's priority is checked - if not the highest, yields

 ### SYNCHRONIZATION